ltomas837/ClientServerChessGame/README.md

 ## Build & run the project

 In order to compile the project, run:
 ```
 bash compile.sh
 ```

 Then go the binary directory.

 ```
 cd  bin/classes/java/main
 ```

-And finally launch the server and 2 players according to the specification, for example, on different terminal:
+And finally launch the server and 2 players according to the specification, for example, on different terminals:
 ```
 java Server
 ```